-- The customer was mentally competent and would have been aware of the consequences of the transfers at the time the transfers occurred; or - The customer was mentally competent and gave another person the legal authority to make the transfers, and the person did not violate the limits of that authority in making the transfers.
+- The customer was mentally competent and would have been aware of the consequences of the transfers at the time the transfers occurred; or - The customer was mentally competent and gave another person the legal authority to make the transfers, and the person did not violate the limits of that authority in making the transfers..

-Term Definition Financial legal authority For purposes of transfer policy, the legal right to sell, trade, use, or give away a person's income or resources.
-This authority can be in the form of: Power of Attorney (POA);Conservator; orLegal Guardian.
-Incapacitated Mentally impaired and lacking sufficient understanding or capacity to make or communicate responsible decisions as determined by a court or physician.
+Term Definition For purposes of transfer policy, the legal right to sell, trade, use, or give away a person's income or resources.
+This authority can be in the form of: Power of Attorney (POA); Conservator; or Legal Guardian.
+Mentally impaired and lacking sufficient understanding or capacity to make or communicate responsible decisions as determined by a court or physician.